PC Software

 • Maintain UI consistency with mobile while leveraging desktop advantages

 I am currently working on further improving the redesigned UI based on the legacy system.
 This phase focuses on refining user flows, optimizing interactions, and ensuring the interface performs smoothly across different scenarios and use cases.
 I am actively testing components, fixing inconsistencies, and adjusting layouts to improve clarity and accessibility.
-Special attention is being given to edge cases inherited from the old system, making sure all critical logic continues to function correctly within the new design.

 I am also collaborating with developers to validate technical constraints and ensure accurate implementation of the design.
 Ongoing feedback is being reviewed and incorporated to enhance usability.
 The goal of this stage is to finalize a stable, scalable, and user-friendly interface that fully modernizes the system while remaining reliable and easy to maintain.